 Learn the causes of a sensory meltdown, what to do when they happen, how to recognize them, and how to prevent them from happening in the first place by clicking these words.

 Is it sensory or is it behaviour?

 Parents and teachers often have a hard time differentiating between a child’s responses being sensory or behaviour related.
 I really like this 5 part series over on Growing Hands-On Kids that explores this in depth.
 It gives great insight on this and takes some of the mystery out of this complex question.

 When working with or parenting children with SPD, it’s also helpful to understand how each of the sensory systems affect a child’s behaviour.
 This allows you to see behaviours in a new light and have increased understanding.

 What Does Behaviour Have to do with Sensory Systems?

 How do I manage everyday sensory challenges?

 Kids who have sensory needs can really struggle with falling asleep.
-It can due to not getting enough sensory stimulus during the course of the day or because of sensory irritants that are present when they are trying to sleep.
+It can be due to not getting enough sensory stimuli during the course of the day or because of sensory irritants that are present when they are trying to sleep.

 Read Sleep Solutions for Sensory Needs to find common sleep issues for kids with sensory needs as well as find strategies to combat them.